ViennaBorowska/Redux-Store/README.md

 ## Contributing

 Contributions and improvements are always welcome.
-Please make your own branch and commit any changes for review.
-Do not push changes to the main branch.
+Please clone/fork the repo.
+Any suggestions or feedback, please do get in touch.

 ## Questions